Code2703/FCS_roomfinder/README.md

 ## Project Description
 Our project was conceived with the aim of simplifying the process of finding study spots at the University of St. Gallen.
 Previously, students had to navigate through a multitude of different websites to access information about the availability of various study spaces, ranging from group meeting rooms and libraries to coworking spaces.
 However, a crucial piece of the puzzle was often overlooked – the lecture rooms.
 When could these spaces be utilized for focused study sessions?

 Introducing RoomRadar, our solution offers students a unified and comprehensive overview of all potential study spots on campus, encompassing even the availability of empty lecture rooms.
+In addition, the booking feature allows students to "reserve" lecture rooms during their off-times.
+While not officially enforceable, this facilitates coordination among students looking for a quiet spot.
 With RoomRadar, we've streamlined the information-gathering process, providing students with a one-stop platform to plan their study sessions efficiently and effectively.

 ## Table of Contents